undavide/uxp-photoshop-plugin-samples/wasm-rust-sample/README.md

 ### 1. Install the Node.js dependencies:

 ```
-$ yarn install      # or npm install
+$ npm install
 ```

 ### 2. Run plugin in watch or build mode

 ```
-$ yarn watch        # or npm run watch
+$ npm run watch

 # OR

-$ yarn build        # or npm run build
+$ npm run build
 ```

 > You **must** run `build` prior to trying to use this plugin within Photoshop!

-- `yarn watch` or `npm run watch` will build a development version of the plugin, and recompile everytime you make a change to the source files.
+- `npm run watch` will build a development version of the plugin, and recompile everytime you make a change to the source files.
 The result is placed in `dist`.
-- `yarn build` or `npm run build` will build a production version of the plugin and place it in `dist`.
+- `npm run build` will build a production version of the plugin and place it in `dist`.
 It will not update every time you make a change to the source files.

 **Note:** Since UXP does not have implicit access to `localhost` for leveraging a development server, this plugin uses inline WebAssembly to work properly.
 As such, you'll find the following import in `js/index.js`: